 Metallic bond is a bond that holds together many metallic atoms together in any metallic substance.
-Usually the outermost electron of each of the metallic atoms gets detached from the atom and overlaps with a large number of neighbouring metallic atom, without being associated with any specific pair of atoms.
-In other words, the valence electrons of metals that form metallic bond are nonlocalized and capable of freely wandering throughout the entire crystal formed by such a bond.
-The atoms after losing an electron become positive ion and thus interaction between such ions and electrons give rise to a cohesive binding force that holds the crystal together.
+Usually the outermost electron of each of the metallic atoms gets detached from the atom and overlaps with a large number of neighboring metallic atoms, without being associated with any specific pair of atoms.
+In other words, the valence electrons of metals that form metallic bonds are non localized and capable of freely wandering throughout the entire crystal formed by such a bond.
+The atoms after losing an electron become a positive ion and thus interaction between such ions and electrons give rise to a cohesive binding force that holds the crystal together.
 In free state, metal does not exist as a single atom.
-It either forms metallic bond with similar atoms or form an ionic bond with any non-metal.
-Not all metals form metallic bonds while existing in free state.
-Mercury for example, forms a metal-metal covalent bond to exist in free state, and exists as Hg2+2.
+It either forms metallic bonds with similar atoms or forms an ionic bond with any non-metal.
+Not all metals form metallic bonds while existing in a free state.
+Mercury, for example, forms a metal-metal covalent bond to exist in free state, and exists as Hg2+2.

 In the 1900s, Paul Drude came up with a theory that metallic substances existed by forming bonds that had a “sea of electrons” and it is an accurate and accepted image with regards to metallic bonding.